Writing letters, reports, notes and other communications are important skills for business and personal life.

 Finally - when you yourself next have to ask one of your people, or a supplier, or anyone else for that matter, to "write a report..", think about all of the above carefully and ask yourself the questions that will help you first confirm that a report is actually necessary, and then to define and provide clear and helpful guidelines, or a specification, or 'terms of reference', so that the person having to write the report can fully understand what sort of report is required and why.

-Additional tips and templates for writing plans and reports are the business planning section.
+Additional tips and templates for writing plans and reports are in the business planning section.

 See also the section on delegation, which relates strongly to requesting reports.